mrsoong/motion-keyboard/deliverables/iteration-01.plan.md

 <br />
 #### Roles & responsibilities

-User Interface Designers: Since our product is meant to augment the UI for disabled individuals, we require software designers who have an understanding of how UI works, what paradigms are useful for UI design and some understanding of current trends in HCI so that our product can be visually pleasing and functional for the end user.

-Android Developers: Our product is initially going to be developed for Android devices.
-Our team will require software engineers to develop out application on the Android platform.

 | Role | Description | Name |
 | --- | --- | --- |
 | Android Developer | Responsible for developing the Android Keyboard | Mark |